Irtaza29065/EdgeCacheClear/README.md

+Purpose
-Use this script to remove cache files for Teams and Edge quickly on PCs that have many users
+  -Use this simple script to remove cache files for Teams and Edge quickly on PCs that have many users